-As flood looms, North Dakota’s largest city heads back to bagging
+As flood looms, North Dakota’s largest city back to bagging

 “It’s a system that as a volunteer you have to time well with the sand coming off the conveyer belt,” said Jessica Zimbeck, a Fargo resident making her first appearance at Sandbag Central.

 “It’s a good workout.
-I don’t have to go the gym afterward,” said Derrick Hollingsworth, who drove 40 miles from a small North Dakota town to chip in.
+I don’t have to go to the gym afterward,” said Derrick Hollingsworth, who drove 40 miles from a small North Dakota town to chip in.

 Fargo, a city of about 122,000, has long struggled with flooding due to the flat topography of the Red River Valley.
 The city’s hopes for one day shutting down Sandbag Central for good depend on a $2.75 billion diversion channel to steer water around Fargo.
 Construction began last year but was halted by permitting issues ; the project is also being challenged in court by upstream landowners whose land will be flooded in times of high water.